 - What are your recommendations for improving the rubric and the assessment process?

 IRAP consolidates the feedback and compiles statistics for a report.
 During the first meetings of the Fall semester for the General Education Council and the University Academic Assessment Council, members of IRAP and faculty participants in the GEA Summit present an overview of their findings.
-The report is also shared with the Center for Academic Excellence to help identify professional development needs.
+The report is also shared with colleagues in CETLSS to help identify professional development needs.

 Rhodes, T. (2009).
 Assessing outcomes and improving achievement: Tips and tools for using the rubrics.
 Washington, DC: Association of American Colleges and Universities.